 Project COPE is an activity that attracts and holds the interest of older boys in Scouting.
 It is perfect for Venturing crews and Explorer posts.
 It offers a set of stimulating activities designed to meet the needs of today's younger people seeking greater challenges to their physical and mental abilities.
 The underlying goals of a project COPE course are consistent with the methods of Scouting.
 Group activities help promote personal growth.
 Other Scouting methods are incorporated into the program.
 COPE provides an opportunity for every participant to achieve success as an individual member of their patrol or team.

 COPE programs are conducted at other times with advanced reservations based on availability of COPE facilitators.
 Please contact us as far in advance as possible.
-There is a minimum of six participants and a minimum fee of 10 times the individual participant fee.
+The minimum group size is six participants.
+A minimum fee applies for groups smaller than ten.